bradietilley/pest-stories/docs/stories/data-variables.md

 ### Story Data / Variables

-You may store variables in a Story via the data container.
+You may store variables in a Story using the data container.

 **Setting a variable**